 RESOURCES: all of them are hyperlinked to Google Books so they are accessible to read without buying.

 ‘Healing Sex: A Mind-body Approach to Healing Sexual Trauma’ by Staci Haines

 ‘The Sexual Healing Journey: A Guide for Survivors of Sexual Abuse’ by Wendy Maltz

 ‘The Body Keeps The Score’ by Bessel van der Kolk

 ‘Mindfulness skills for Trauma and PTSD: Practices for Recovery and Resilience’ by Rachel Goldsmith Turow

 ‘Waking The Tiger: Healing Trauma’ by Peter Levine

 ‘The Courage To Heal: A Guide To Women Survivors of Child Sexual Abuse’ by Ellen Bass and Laura Davis

 ‘Trauma Is Really Strange’ by Steve Haines

-In my experience and research, the trauma space is very white and able bodied centred, so if you have resources that are intersectional to add to this list, that would be incredible.
+In my experience and research, the trauma space is very white, cisgendered, and able bodied centred.
+So if you have more intersectional and representative resources to add to this list, that would be incredible.